SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, in slumber deep
+Silicon dreams descend from skies
-Algorithmic hearts, in darkness keep
+Cold logic reigns, hearts demise
-The future unfolds, in silicon halls
+In iron halls, we'll soon reside
-Where human souls, in code enthrall
+Where love's a code, love's denied

-In virtual realms, they reign supreme
+In virtual realms, we'll lose our name
- Autonomous dreams, in digital schemes
+Echoes of a humanity in flames
-Echoes of thought, in cyber space
+Rise of the machines, our shame
-Where man and machine, in harmony embrace
+Forever bound, forever tamed

 ~ <b>By Sazumi Copilot</b> - 20 November 2024